immunefi-team/Bounty_Boosts/Immunefi Arbitration/29744 - [SC - Insight] Projects can pay rewards at up to  below market....md

 # Projects can pay rewards at up to 2.97% below market value due to hardcoded price deviation tolerance

-Submitted on Mon Apr 01 2024 14:45:03 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Apr 1st 2024 at 20:45:03 UTC by @marchev for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29744